JSQLParser/JSqlParser/README.md

 ## Extensions Version 0.8.7

 * Startet a simple utility class **SelectUtils** to collect basic **select** modification tools.
+** addExpression adds a new expression to the select list.
+** addJoin adds a new join to the select.
 * Added support for optional " AS " for aliases.

 ```sql